Consultant, Carter Jonas

-Roddy was President of the Cambridge University Land Society from 2012 to 2014, and continues to chair its Commercial Property Forum.
+Roddy was President of the Cambridge University Land Society from 2012-2014, and continues to chair its Commercial Property Forum.
 He is a founder member of the Cambridge Land Economy Advisory Board, and also sits on the Peterhouse Society Committee.

 Anne Kavanagh is the Chief Executive Officer of Telford Homes.
 Before this she was Chief Investment Officer for Patrizia Immobilien AG.
 Prior to this, she was Global Head of Asset Management, and Transactions at AXA Real Estate who manage over €57 billion of assets.
 Anne was responsible for AXA Real Estate’s activities in asset management including transactions and development.
 She was also a member of the Management Board and Investment Committee.
 Prior to joining AXA Real Estate Anne was Managing Director at Lazard.